maxdemaio/thelangbot/README.md

 ## Support
 <a href="https://www.patreon.com/thelangbot"><img src="static/Digital-Patreon-Wordmark_WhiteOnFieryCoral-Sm.jpg" width="300px"></a>

-If you'd like to support this open-source project, check out [thelangbot's Patreon page](https://www.patreon.com/thelangbot)!
+If you'd like to support this open-source project, check out [@thelangbot's Patreon page](https://www.patreon.com/thelangbot)!
 All funds will go directly into fueling server hours and development.
-You'll receive recognition on this GitHub page and @thelangbot's Twitter account.
+You'll receive recognition on this GitHub page and @thelangbot's official Twitter account.
 Also, if you provide your Twitter username, @thelangbot will ❤️ all of your #langtwt and #100DaysOfLanguage tweets.

 ------